Rheology of Wormlike Micellar Gels Formed By Long-Chained Zwitterionic Surfactants: Results

 Before we comment on the variation of $\tau_r,\tau_{br}$ with $c$ in our system, it is instructive to re-visit what theory predicts for these dependencies in wormlike micellar solutions.
 The two processes that control stress relaxation in these systems vary differently with micellar lengths and hence with $c$.
 If $\tau_{br}$ is taken to be the rate of unimolecular scission occurring randomly at any point along the length of a micellar chain with reaction rate $k$, $\tau_{br} \sim 1/k\bar{L}$ where $\bar{L}$ is the average length of a micellar chain \cite{cates1990statics}.
 A mean-field prediction for reptation time, $\tau_{rep}$ in unbreakable polymers is encapsulated in the relation $\tau_{rep} \sim c^2{\bar{L}}^3$ and the mean-field prediction for average chain length dependence on surfactant concentration is $\bar{L}\sim c^{1/2}$ \cite{cates1988dynamics}.
 For $\tau_{br}\ll\tau_{rep}$ the single relaxation time, $\tau_r$ is given by $\tau_{r}=\sqrt{\tau_{rep}\tau_{br}}$ \cite{cates1987reptation}.
 Combining the above mentioned equations gives $\tau_r\sim c^{3/2}$ and $\tau_{br}\sim c^{-1/2}$.
 In Fig.\ref{times} we plot $\tau_{br},\tau_{r}$ for different concentrations at 60C and see that while $\tau_{br}$ expectedly decreases with increasing $c$, it is a much sharper decrease than the $1/2$ power law exponent predicted by scaling theory.
 Force fitting the data in Fig.~\ref{times} gives $\tau_{br}\sim c^{-1.25}$.
 For $\tau_r$, the trend seen in experiments is opposite to that predicted by scaling theory - $\tau_r$ decreases with $c$ with a possible maximum between $1-2\%$.

 The scaling theory is developed for neutral micelles, and it is thus not exceptional that many surfactant systems which might be strongly influenced by added counterions, insufficient screening or structural transitions, do not follow the expected scaling \cite{kern1994dynamic,soltero1996rheology,candau2001linear}.
 However, zwitterionic surfactants are self-screening and are thus expected to be close approximations of neutral micelles in solution.
 Hence, such a large deviation from theory is surprising.
-Studies on zwitterionic systems are relatively scarce and to the best of our knowledge there aren't any reports of concentration dependence of investigated quantities for long-chained zwitterionic surfactants.
+Studies on zwitterionic systems are relatively scarce.
+While the concentration scaling of shear viscosity has received attention \cite{chu2010wormlike,zhang2013single,wang2017wormlike}, to the best of our knowledge, there aren't any reports of concentration dependence of $\tau_r,\tau_{br}$ for long-chained zwitterionic surfactants.
 However, we extracted data from Figure 3,4 in \cite{kumar2007wormlike} for EDAB and found that $\tau_r$ is a decreasing function of $c$ at 60C - a trend in agreement with what is observed for the VES (although the dependence in \cite{kumar2007wormlike} is much weaker than in Fig.~\ref{times}).